-Lichen are white, brown, yellow and black (i.e. "black spot") growths that grow on slate and concrete tiled roofs, as well as on concrete paths, monoblock drives, brickwork and occasionally on wall render.
+Lichen are white, brown, yellow and black (i.e. "black spot") biological growths that live on slate and concrete tiled roofs, as well as on concrete paths, monoblock drives, brickwork, and occasionally on wall render.

-Lichen can be very tough to remove and pressure washing alone is rarely effective.
+Lichen can be very tough to remove and pressure washing alone is ineffective.

-The best way we've found to remove lichen is to first kill it by treating with Benz Tornado Cleanze, applied neat.
+The best way we've found to remove lichen is to first treat it with Benz Lightning Cleanze biocide to kill the growths and sanitise the surface; then follow up with Benz Tornado Cleanze, applied neat.

-Follow this treatment with a light pressure/jet wash, working the dead lichen spots with the jet to free them from the surface.
+Follow this treatment by rinsing with a light pressure/jet wash, working the dead lichen with the jet to free them from the surface.

-Important note re pressure washing: Using a pressure/power/jet washer on lichen without first killing it with Lightning Cleanze or Tornado Cleanze – which means the growths will still be well rooted into the surface – may damage the surface because the pressure will rip the still living roots out.
+Important note re pressure washing: Using a pressure/power/jet washer on lichen without first killing it with a treatment of Benz Lightning Cleanze – which means the growths will still be well rooted into the surface – may damage the surface because the pressure will rip the still living roots out.
 Whereas after treatment the roots will be dead and will to some extent have released their grip.

-We've found that when first killed with Lightning Cleanze or Tornado Cleanze jet washing will lift the roots out much more easily.
+We've found that when first killed with Lightning Cleanze, jet washing will lift the roots out much more easily.

 Use of a jet washer, set to low pressure and/or using a wide angle fan jet, is fine for rinsing however.
 The pressure of the water when it contacts the render should be approximately that of tap water pressure.

-The combination of Lightning Cleanze or Tornado Cleanze followed by a light pressure wash will remove the majority of lichen.
+The combination of Lightning Cleanze and Tornado Cleanze, followed by a light pressure wash will remove the majority of lichen.

 Bio Cleanze will then work through time – from 6 weeks to 12 months – to remove any remaining lichen and kill any remaining spores deep into the surface.

-The actual time it takes Bio Cleanze to work will depend on factors such as:
+The actual time it takes Bio Cleanze to work depends on factors such as:

 1) Brush and hose down, or lightly pressure wash, the surface to remove loose organic matter.

-2) Treat with neat Tornado Cleanze, or Lightning Cleanze at 4-5:1 dilution, brushing the chemical into the lichen to help penetration (multiple treatments can be beneficial for badly infested surfaces).
+2) Treat with Lightning Cleanze at 4:1 dilution, brushing the chemical into the lichen to help penetration (multiple treatments can be beneficial for badly affected surfaces).

-5) Lightly pressure wash any remaining black lichen, which will now be dead and its roots will more easily lift from the surface. (even a domestic pressure washer will do the job after a softwash treatment, as we have proved).
+4) Lightly pressure wash any remaining black lichen, which will now be dead and its roots will more easily lift from the surface.

-7) When the first signs of algae or lichen growth return, or as a regular 6-18 month regular re-treatment, it is usually sufficient to apply Bio Cleanze at 50:1 (40:1 in cold weather) alone as part of your ongoing maintenance plan.
+6) When the first signs of algae or lichen growth return, or as a 6-18 month regular maintenance treatment, it is usually sufficient to apply Bio Cleanze at 50:1 (40:1 in cold weather) alone as part of your ongoing maintenance plan.

-Quick tip: Offering your customers a "Clean & Maintain" ongoing maintenance plan will give them a perpetually clean property and will give you a continual stream of lucrative repeat softwash business.
+Quick tip: Offering your customers a "Clean & Maintain" ongoing maintenance plan will give them a perpetually clean property and will give you a continual stream of repeat soft washing business.